baekteun/EventLimiter/README.md

 ```

 ### Manually
-If you prefer not to use either of the aforementioned dependency managers, you can integrate CombineFlow into your project manually.
+If you prefer not to use either of the aforementioned dependency managers, you can integrate EventLimiter into your project manually.

 <br>